edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 - _Policies_: The identities of your Pods, represented by the hashes of their respective runtime policies.
 - _Reference Values_: The remote attestation reference values for the Kata confidential micro-VM that's the runtime environment of your Pods.
 - _WorkloadOwnerKeyDigest_: The workload owner's public key digest.
 Used for authenticating subsequent manifest updates.
+- SeedshareOwnerKeys: public keys of seedshare owners.
+Used to authenticate user recovery and permission to handle the secret seed.